THE LETTER OF ST. PAUL TO THE EPHESIANS

 Blessings through Jesus Christ

-1 Paul, an apostle of Jesus Christ, by the will of God, to all the saints who are at Ephesus, and to the faithful in Christ Jesus.
+1 Paul, an apostle of Jesus Christ by the will of God, to the saints which are at Ephesus, and to the faithful in Christ Jesus:

-2 Grace be to you, and peace from God the Father, and from the Lord Jesus Christ.
+2 grace be to you, and peace, from God our Father, and from the Lord Jesus Christ.

 The Father's Plan of Salvation

-3 Blessed be the God and Father of our Lord Jesus Christ, who hath blessed us with spiritual blessings in heavenly places, in Christ:
+3 Blessed be the God and Father of our Lord Jesus Christ, who hath blessed us with all spiritual blessings in heavenly places in Christ:

-5 Who hath predestinated us unto the adoption of children through Jesus Christ unto himself: according to the purpose of his will:
+unto the adoption of children by Jesus Christ to himself, according to the good pleasure of his will,

-6 Unto the praise of the glory of his grace, in which he hath graced us in his beloved son.
+6 to the praise of the glory of his grace, wherein he hath made us accepted in the beloved.

 Fulfillment through Christ

-8 Which hath superabounded in us in all wisdom and prudence,
+8 wherein he hath abounded toward us in all wisdom and prudence;

-9 That he might make known unto us the mystery of his will, according to his good pleasure, which he hath purposed in him,
+9 having made known unto us the mystery of his will, according to his good pleasure which he hath purposed in himself:

-10 In the dispensation of the fulness of times, to re-establish all things in Christ, that are in heaven and on earth, in him.
+10 that in the dispensation of the fulness of times he might gather together in one all things in Christ,

 Inheritance through the Spirit

-12 That we may be unto the praise of his glory, we who before hoped Christ:
+12 that we should be to the praise of his glory, who first trusted in Christ.

-13 In whom you also, after you had heard the word of truth, (the gospel of your salvation;)
+13 in whom ye also trusted, after that ye heard the word of truth, the gospel of your salvation:

-in whom also believing, you were signed with the holy Spirit of promise,
+in whom also after that ye believed, ye were sealed with that holy Spirit of promise,

-14 Who is the pledge of our inheritance, unto the redemption of acquisition, unto the praise of his glory.
+14 which is the earnest of our inheritance until the redemption of the purchased possession, unto the praise of his glory.

 The Church as the Body of Christ

-15 Wherefore I also, hearing of your faith that is in the Lord Jesus, and of your love towards all the saints,
+15 Wherefore I also, after I heard of your faith in the Lord Jesus, and love unto all the saints,

-16 Cease not to give thanks for you, making commemoration of you in my prayers,
+16 cease not to give thanks for you, making mention of you in my prayers;

-18 The eyes of your heart enlightened, that you may know what the hope is of the glory of his inheritance in the saints.
+18 the eyes of your understanding being enlightened; that ye may know what is the hope of his calling,

-19 And what is the exceeding greatness of his power towards us, who believe according to the operation of the might of his power,
+19 and what is the exceeding greatness of his power to us-ward who believe, according to the working of his mighty power,

-20 Which he wrought in Christ, raising him up from the dead, and setting him on his right hand in the heavenly places.
+20 which he wrought in Christ, when he raised him from the dead, and set him at his own right hand in the heavenly places,

-22 And he hath subjected all things under his feet, and hath made him head over all the church,
+22 and hath put all things under his feet, and gave him to be the head over all things to the

-23 Which is his body, and the fulness of him who is filled all in all.
+church, 23 which is his body, the fulness of him that filleth all in all.

 Generosity of God's Plan

-4 But God, (who is rich in mercy,) for his exceeding charity wherewith he loved us,
+4 But God, who is rich in mercy, for his great love wherewith he loved us,

-5 Even when we were dead in sins, hath quickened us together in Christ, (by whose grace you are saved,)
+5 even when we were dead in sins, hath quickened us together with Christ, (by grace ye are saved;)

-6 And hath raised us up together, and hath made us sit together in the heavenly places, through Christ Jesus.
+6 and hath raised us up together, and made us sit together in heavenly places in Christ Jesus:

-7 That he might shew in the ages to come the abundant riches of his grace, in his bounty towards us in Christ Jesus.
+7 that in the ages to come he might shew the exceeding riches of his grace in his kindness toward us through Christ Jesus.